 Laakso PGE-Nickel-Copper Project

-The resource on the Kauka Trend comprises a 3 km section of the 7 km total anomaly strike, which is in proximity to the northern portion of GESI’s Laakso Project.
-At present the resource at Kauka consists of 11 Mt containing 566,000 oz Pd_Eq at a grade of 1.60 g/t Pd_Eq and an Inferred Mineral Resource Estimate of 10.9 Mt containing 459,000 oz Pd_Eq at a grade of 1.31 g/t Pd_Eq.
+The resource on the Kaukua Trend comprises a 3 km section of the 7 km total anomaly strike, which is in proximity to the northern portion of GESI’s Laakso Project.
+At present the Indicated resource at Kaukua and Kaukua South consists of 38.2 Mt containing 1.09 Moz TPM at a grade of 0.89 g/t TPM and an Inferred Mineral Resource Estimate of 30.8 Mt containing 0.79 Moz TPM at a grade of 0.80 g/t TPM.

 Palladium One is currently conducting a drill programme on the Kaukua West Zone, where a large induced polarisation (“IP”) anomaly has been defined to the west of a fault that was thought to cut off the pit constrained Kaukua resource estimate.
 The Kaukua West Zone anomaly is the strongest IP response within the whole greater Kaukua area and could represent high-grade mineralization that could support an underground PGE-Ni-Cu mine.
 IP has proven to be a reliable technique for discovering and outlining shallow higher grade PGE-Ni-Cu mineralization at Kaukua and elsewhere on the LK project.

 IP anomalies also extend beyond the pit constrained Kaukua Resource to the south and are coincident with regional airborne magnetic anomalies and strongly suggests that Kaukua-style mafic-ultramafic hosts rocks extend into this area.
 This anomaly is a significant drill target for Palladium One and may represent another higher-grade core zone similar to the western portion of Kaukua South Discovery.
 This area is yet to be drill tested and is in proximity to GESI’s licences.